 September 2020

-Consignaction launches a new advertising campaign to promote deposit-refund.
-With the slogan "Consign-tu?", this fall offensive features Marie-Lyne Joncas in a message urging Quebecers to return their refundable/returnable containers out of "respect for nature".
+Consignaction is launching a new advertising campaign to promote deposit-refund.
+With the slogan "Consignes-tu?"
+(Do you return?), this fall campaign features Marie-Lyne Joncas in a message urging Quebecers to return their redeemable containers "respect for nature."

-In a 15-second video, the outspoken artist reminds the public that "the days of throwing away anything, anywhere, anyhow, are over" and that refundable/returnable containers "you can't just throw it away!
+In a 15-second video, the outspoken artist reminds the public that "the days of throwing away anything, anywhere, anyhow, are over", and that redeemable containers "can't be thrown away!

-"Quebecers are very concerned about environmental issues, and it's clear today that throwing away your refundable/returnable containers is perceived by most as a socially unacceptable gesture," says Normand Bisson, President of Consignaction.
-Bringing your deposits back to dépanneur or to the supermarket is a basic ecological gesture that avoids wasting resources: all recovered containers are 100% recycled," adds Mr. Bisson.
+"Quebecers are very concerned about environmental issues, and it is clear today that throwing away redeemable containers perceived by most as socially unacceptable," says Normand Bisson, president of Consignaction.
+Returning your deposits to dépanneur supermarket is a basic ecological gesture that prevents the waste of resources: all recovered containers are 100% recycled," says Mr. Bisson.

-The campaign, which officially kicks off today, is broadcast primarily on the web, including Youtube, tou.tv, noovo, RDS and social networks.
-It will also be presented on television on the reality show OD, once again sponsored by Consignaction.
-Finally, posters bearing the slogan Consign-tu? slogan on a number of arteries in the Montreal and Quebec City regions.
+The campaign, which officially launches today, is mainly being promoted online, particularly on YouTube, tou.tv, noovo, RDS, and social media.
+It is also being featured on the reality TV show OD, which Consignaction is once again sponsoring.
+Finally, posters bearing the slogan Do you recycle? will be displayed on several streets in the Montreal and Quebec City areas.

-In Quebec, Consignaction and its partners manage to recover nearly 75% of refundable/returnable containers in circulation, year after year.
-However, every day, over 1.5 million returnable bottles and cans, whether made of glass, plastic or aluminum, are thrown away and eventually end up in landfill.
-It's vital that we all play our part in preventing this waste of material and energy.
+In Quebec, Consignaction and its partners manage to recover nearly 75% of redeemable containers circulation each year.
+However, every day, more than 1.5 million returnable bottles and cans, whether made of glass, plastic, or aluminum, are thrown away and eventually end up in landfills.
+Everyone's contribution is essential to prevent such a waste of materials and energy.

 About Marie-Lyne Joncas

-Known for her daring sense of humor, Marie-Lyne Joncas has been espousing the Consignaction cause for over a year now.
-Her first offensives as a pro-deposit-refund influencer (175,000 followers on Instagram) date back to spring 2019.
-She was also seen defending deposit-refund in a series of buffoonish sketches on social networks at the start of the pandemic, in a hilarious number on the show Occupation Double South Africaand in a public service announcement on La semaine des 4 Julie.
+Known for her daring humor, Marie-Lyne Joncas has been championing the Consignaction cause for over a year now.
+Her first forays as adeposit-refund influencerdeposit-refund 175,000 followers on Instagram) date back to spring 2019.
+She was also seen defending deposit-refund a series of comical skits on social media at the beginning of the pandemic, in a hilarious segment on the show Occupation Double Afrique du Sud, as well as in a public service announcement presented on La semaine des 4 Julie.

 A few facts

-• In addition to its environmental virtues, deposit-refund provides financial support for social organizations and people in need, and has created thousands of jobs across Quebec.
+• In addition to its environmental virtues, deposit-refund provides financial support for social organizations or people in need, and has created thousands of jobs across Quebec.

-• A aluminum can can be recycled ad infinitum without ever losing its properties.
+• aluminum can is infinitely recyclable without ever losing its properties.

 • The energy saved by recycling a single plastic bottle can power a computer for 25 minutes.